-Major collective bargaining and government union reforms have come to several states since 2011, changing the national landscape for public sector unions dramatically.
+Major collective bargaining and government union reforms have passed in several states since 2011, changing the national landscape for public sector unions dramatically.
 However, several legal areas concerning government unions remain untouched.
-Most states, even right-towork ones, have yet to limit the scope of collective bargaining or prohibit it for even some classes of employees.
+Most states, even those with right-to-work, do not limit the scope of collective bargaining or prohibit it for some classes of employees.
 Additionally, any union reform efforts to limit or prohibit certain activities should be explicit.
 Without explicit language, reforms can be easily undermined by litigation.